-is minimized with respect to \cng{$\theta_T$} for a fixed number of epochs.
-This minimizes the cumulative cosine distances of the image features $f_{:,i,j}$ to their respective closest class prototype. $\theta_S$ is initialized with the same prototypes.
+is minimized with respect to $\theta_M$ for a fixed number of epochs.
+This minimizes the cumulative cosine distances of the image features $f_{:,i,j}$ to their respective closest class prototype. $\theta_R$ is initialized with the same prototypes.

-\inparagraph{\cng{Moving average stochastic EM.}} In each iteration, we use the backbone features and momentum class prototypes $\theta_T$ to yield a segmentation prediction $y$ from which pseudo labels are generated as described in \cref{sec:prima-pseudo}. $\theta_S$ is optimized by applying a batch-wise focal loss \citep{Lin:2020:FLD} with respect to these pseudo labels.
+\inparagraph{Moving average stochastic EM.} \rebuttwo{Visualized in \cref{fig:architecture}, every optimization iteration starts with computing the} \rebut{segmentation prediction $y$ by the dot product of the dense image features $f$ of the image $I$ with the momentum class prototypes $\theta_M$. \rebuttwo{Applying the $\arg\max$ results in the dominant prototype for each feature location and, accordingly, in prototype-based binary masks $y\in\{0,1\}^{K \times h\times w}$.} Note that we bilinearly upsample the features to the image resolution before the dot product.
+Using $y$, $f$, and $I$, we get \ourmethod pseudo labels $P^\ast$ as described in \cref{sec:prima-pseudo}.
+We obtain the semantic prediction $y'$ by the dot product of the running class prototypes $\theta_R$ with the dense image features $f'$ of the augmented image $I'$.} $\theta_R$ is optimized by applying a batch-wise focal loss \citep{Lin:2020:FLD} with respect to the pseudo labels $P^\ast$.
 The focal loss $\mathcal{L}_\text{focal}$ is a weighted version of the cross-entropy loss, increasing the loss contribution of less confident classes, \ie,

-where $y'_{:,i,j}=\operatorname*{softmax}(\theta_S^\top f_{:,i,j})$ are the predictions and $\chi_k$ is the class-wise confidence value approximated by averaging $y'_{:,i,j}$ spatially.
-The class prototypes $\theta_S$ are optimized with an augmented input image $I'$.
-We employ photometric augmentations (Gaussian blur, grayscaling, and color jitter), introducing a controlled noise, thereby strengthening the robustness of our class representation. \cng{The momentum class prototypes $\theta_T$ are the exponential moving average of the class prototypes $\theta_S$.} This is utilized in order to stabilize the optimization, accounting for the noisy nature of \cngtwo{unsupervised signal used for optimization.} We update $\theta_T$ every $\gamma_t$ iterations with a decay $\gamma_\psi$ as

-where $t$ is the iteration index of the previous update.
+where $y'_{k,i,j}=\operatorname*{softmax}(\theta_R^\top f'_{:,i,j})$ are the predictions and $\chi_k$ is the class-wise confidence value approximated by averaging $y'_{k,:,:}$ spatially.
+The running class prototypes $\theta_R$ are optimized with an augmented input image $I'$.
+We employ photometric augmentations (Gaussian blur, grayscaling, and color jitter), introducing a controlled noise, thereby strengthening the robustness of our class representation. \cng{The momentum class prototypes $\theta_M$ are the \ac{ema} of the running class prototypes $\theta_R$.} This is utilized in order to stabilize the optimization, accounting for the noisy nature of the unsupervised signal used for optimization. \rebut{We update $\theta_M$ every $\kappa$ iterations with a decay $\gamma$ as } where $t$ is the iteration index of the previous update.
 This optimization approach resembles \ourframework{}.
 Hereby, the E-step amounts to finding pseudo labels using \ourmethod and the momentum class prototypes.
-The M-step optimizes the class prototypes \cng{with respect to their focal loss $ \mathcal{L}_\text{focal}$.} Stochasticity arises from performing \ac{em} in mini-batches.
+The M-step optimizes the running class prototypes \cng{with respect to their focal loss $ \mathcal{L}_\text{focal}$.} Stochasticity arises from performing \ac{em} in mini-batches \rebuttwo{of images.}